 In order to monitor and analyze your power consumption there are a couple of simple options to monitor your battery voltage.

-- Installing a top-end solution like the highly touted TriMetric battery monitor.
+- Installing a top-end solution like the highly touted Victron BMV-712 Bluetooth Battery Monitor.

-- Add a RV 12v cigarette lighter type plug and pick up a portable plug-in battery monitor.
+- Add a RV 12v cigarette lighter type plug.

 At this stage, if you’ve determined your camping lifestyle is dictating a complete solar installation, I’d recommend the first step for serious boondockers.
 If you are doing light boondocking the second step will suffice because you’ll be installing a charge controller with your solar panels that will help monitor battery and usage.
 More on that in the next section.